jbkroner/TalkTurbo/README.md

 - Build the container: `docker build -t turbo:latest .`
 - Run the container: `docker run -d --env-file .env turbo:latest`

+You can modify CLI args in the `dockerfile`.

 ## Args